-Using the Headphones (PHONES jacks).
+1 Using the Headphones (PHONES jacks).

 To use headphones, connect them to one of the PHONES jacks (standard 1/4" phone jacks) located on the underside of the keyboard.
-You can also determine whether or not the internal stereo speaker system is shut off when a pair of headphones is plugged into the PHONES jack (page 144).
+You can also determine whether or not the internal stereo speaker system is shut off when a pair of headphones is plugged into the PHONES jack (page 152).
 Two people can enjoy listening to the Clavinova together by connecting two pairs of headphones to the two jacks.

-Connecting the Microphone or Guitar (MIC./LINE IN jack) (CVP-206 only).
+2 Connecting the Microphone or Guitar (MIC./LINE IN jack).

-By connecting a microphone to the CVP-206, you can enjoy singing along with your own performance or song playback.
+By connecting a microphone to the Clavinova, you can enjoy singing along with your own performance or song playback.
 (A dynamic microphone is recommended.)
 The Clavinova outputs your vocals or guitar sounds through the built-in speakers.

-1 Connect your microphone to the MIC./LINE IN jack (standard 1/4" phone jack).
+Connect your microphone to the MIC./LINE IN jack (standard 1/4" phone jack).